Infomechanics of Independent and Identically Distributed Particles: System model

-We use the term indexed in place of the more common distinguishable because we look forward to the case of non-indexed particles, that we will introduce in one of the coming sections, where we assign to (non-)indexed a different meaning than to (in)distinguishable.
-With ''indexed'' we mean that $N$ indexes can permanently associated with a one-to-one correspondence to the $N$ particles.
-The permanent association is possible, for instance, when particles occupy distinct portions of space in a solid where particles are at fixed points, e.g. the vertexes of a regular lattice.
-In this case, Bob can try to recognize the preparation of the individual indexed particles, making an indexed list of his results.
-When the listed results are actually error free, the information extracted by Bob is equal to $H_{\bar{\cal L}}$ nats, therefore for the classical random vector ${\bar{\cal X}}$ of the preparation we take and the density operators of the prepared states (\ref{mixedstate}) are Vector $\bar{l}$ completely describes the system particle-by-particle, hence at the microscopic level.
+Vector $\bar{l}$ completely describes the system at the microscopic level.
 For this reason, in statistical mechanics and thermal physics, $\bar{l}$ is called the {\em micro}state of the system, see for instance 1.1. of \cite{pathria}.
-Distinct microstates of the indexed system are obtained by permuting any two elements of the vector, unless the values of the two permuted elements are the same, in which case the permutation does not lead to a distinct microstate.
+Distinct microstates of the system are obtained by permuting any two elements of the vector, unless the values of the two permuted elements are the same, in which case the permutation does not lead to a distinct microstate.